jdblischak/repdoc/README.md

 To share repdoc settings across multiple R Markdown files, create a file called `_repdoc.yml`.
 This file can be in the same directory as the R Markdown file or an upstream directory.
-If  relative filepath is used to set `knit_root_dir`, then this filepath is interpreted as relative to the location of the `_repdoc.yml` file.
+If a relative filepath is used to set `knit_root_dir`, then this filepath is interpreted as relative to the location of the `_repdoc.yml` file.
 For example, in `ex3-website-subdir/`, `_repdoc.yml` sets `knit_root_dir` to `"."`.
 Thus the files are knit in `ex3-website-subdir/` and